Antony Barone Kolenc

 Picture

-The show is hosted by Antony Barone Kolenc, an attorney, law professor, homeschool columnist, and author of the award-winning historical fiction series for youth, The Harwood Mysteries.
+The show is hosted by Tony Kolenc, an attorney, professor, homeschool columnist, and author of Incarnate, the supernatural thriller for adults, as well as the award-winning historical fiction series for youth, The Harwood Mysteries, and the middle-grade mystery, Penny and the Stolen Chalice.

 Picture